What is Jobs-to-be-Done? – Definition

 Every job has three dimensions that collectively determine the purchasing decision:

-| Dimension | Question | Example (Hiring a Consultant) |
+| Dimension | Question | Example (hiring a consultant) |

 |---|---|---|

-| Functional | What practical outcome should be achieved? | Develop a new business model, increase revenue |
+| Functional | What should be achieved in practice? | Develop a new business model, increase revenue |

 | Emotional | How does the customer want to feel? | Security, confidence, control over the future |